sampurangill/ai-security-log-analyzer/README.md

 # AI Security Log Analyzer

-A cybersecurity-focused Python project that detects suspicious activity in authentication logs and provides automated threat analysis through rule-based, AI-style detection.
+A cybersecurity-focused Python application that detects suspicious activity in authentication and web logs, and provides automated threat analysis through an interactive dashboard.

 ## 🔍 Overview

-This project simulates real-world security monitoring workflows by analyzing login activity to identify potential threats such as brute-force attacks and abnormal login patterns.
+This project simulates real-world security monitoring by analyzing log data to identify potential threats such as brute-force attacks, abnormal login patterns, and suspicious IP behavior.

-It includes a modular pipeline for parsing logs, detecting threats, and visualizing results through a dashboard.
+It features a modular pipeline for:
+- Log ingestion and parsing
+- Threat detection using rule-based logic
+- Automated analysis and severity classification
+- Visualization through an interactive dashboard

 ## 🤖 AI Implementation Note

 This project was originally designed to integrate with an AI model for dynamic threat analysis.

-However, due to API usage costs, the current version uses a rule-based analysis engine that simulates AI-style responses.
+However, due to API usage costs and the need for a fully reproducible, local environment, the current implementation uses a **rule-based analysis engine that simulates AI-style responses**.

+The system:
-The system classifies threats and assigns severity levels based on detected patterns (e.g., repeated failed logins, suspicious IP activity), providing structured and explainable outputs.
+- Classifies threats based on behavior patterns (e.g., repeated failed logins, IP spikes)

-This approach ensures:
+- Assigns severity levels
+- Generates structured, explainable analysis outputs

+### Why this approach:
 - No external API costs
-- Fully local and reproducible analysis
+- Fully local and portable
-- Clear, deterministic threat detection logic
+- Deterministic and explainable logic
+- Easier to test and validate

-The architecture is designed to support future integration with real AI models if needed.
+The architecture is intentionally designed to support future integration with real AI/ML models.

 ## ⚙️ Features

-- Log parsing and structured data extraction
-- Detection of brute force login attempts
+- Multi-format log parsing (custom, Linux SSH, Apache)
+- Automatic log type detection
+- Brute-force attack detection
-- Suspicious IP identification
+- Suspicious IP activity detection
-- Rule-based threat classification with AI-style analysis output
+- Automated threat classification and severity labeling
 - Interactive dashboard built with Streamlit
 - File upload support for custom log analysis
-- Data visualization with matplotlib
+- Data visualization using matplotlib

+## 🧱 Supported Log Formats

+The parser currently supports:

+- Custom authentication logs
+- Linux SSH authentication logs
+- Apache access logs

+Users can:
+- Select log type manually
+- Or use automatic format detection

 ## 🛠️ Technologies Used

 - Python
 - Pandas
 - Streamlit
 - Matplotlib

 ## 🚀 How to Run